 - Peace of mind for families, elderly residents and children

-| Zone | Why it matters | Camera type |
+| Society Zone | Why It Matters | Recommended Camera |

 |---|---|---|

-| Main gate / entry-exit | Capture every person and number plate | High-res, ANPR-capable |
+| Main gate / entry-exit | Capture every person and number plate | High-res ANPR-capable bullet |

 | Each block entrance | Track who enters which building | Dome / bullet |

-| Lifts | Monitor enclosed, high-traffic spaces | Wide-angle lift camera |
+| Lifts (cabin) | Monitor enclosed, high-traffic spaces | Wide-angle lift camera |

-| Parking (basement/open) | Protect vehicles, catch damage/theft | Vandal-proof, low-light |
+| Basement / open parking | Protect vehicles, catch damage & theft | Vandal-proof, low-light |

 | Corridors & stairwells | Eliminate hidden movement paths | Dome |

-| Perimeter wall | Detect intrusion from outside | Bullet, night vision |
+| Perimeter wall | Detect intrusion from outside | Bullet, IR night vision |

-| Terrace & utility areas | Secure rooftop access and equipment | Weatherproof bullet |
+| Terrace & utility rooms | Secure rooftop access, pumps, gensets | Weatherproof bullet |

 | Play area / clubhouse | Child safety and amenity monitoring | Dome |